outpostyoga/athenaemCore/README.md

 # Rules.
 Because sometimes they are the elegant solution and the result of an incredible amount of work and self-discipline.

-CONST.
-Use them always, they are faster.Variables, then Object.property and then ( Object.freeze ( Object.property ) ).property.
+CONSTANTS.
+Use `const` if possible as it is always faster.
+In descending performance order are `let` and `var` variables, `Object.property`, and then `Object.freeze ( Object.property ); Object.property`.
 Import and destructure into module constants.
 - `let fl_isHotAsHell = true;` is a block scoped variable boolean
 - `const $0F_isHotAsHell` is a block scoped function boolean
 - `const $$F_isHotAsHell` is a local module boolean (private by default, public if declared in module.exports)
 - `const Namespace$$F_isHotAsHell = true;` is an imported / exported boolean (or flag)

 In our syntax, the prefixes are a nod the all caps constant standard while avoiding the frustration of that solution when constants are used more than variables. `$0A` means array, `$0F` means flag, `$0M` means method, `$0O` means object, `$0V` means value.

 CRYPTO.
 Avoid it.
 It goes up, it goes down, it represents nothing.
 Look up the history of trade and fraud.
 Stay safe.